simolus3/drift/sqlparser/README.md

 1. Determine which result columns a query is going to have, including types and nullability
-2. Make an educated guess about what type the variables in the query should have (it's not really possible to be 100% accurate about this because sqlite is very flexible at types)
+2. Make an educated guess about what type the variables in the query should have (it's not really possible to be 100% accurate about this because sqlite is very flexible at types, but this library gets it mostly right)
-3. Issue warnings about queries that are syntactically valid but won't run
+3. Issue warnings about queries that are syntactically valid but won't run (references unknown tables / columns, uses undefined functions, etc.)

 To use the analyzer, first register all known tables via `SqlEngine.registerTable`.
-Then, `SqlEngine.analyze(sql)` gives you a `AnalysisContext` which contains an annotated ast and information about errors.
+Then, `SqlEngine.analyze(sql)` gives you an `AnalysisContext` which contains an annotated ast and information about errors.
 The type of result columns and expressions can be inferred by using `AnalysisContext.typeOf()`.
-Here's an example.
+Here's an example:

 ```dart
 final id = TableColumn('id', const ResolvedType(type: BasicType.int));